-I have had a barren, cold and lonely few days in the virtual world… I went without internet connection for 5 days!
+I have had a barren, cold and lonely few days in the virtual world… I went without an internet connection for 5 days!

-It is amazing just how reliant I am upon having a good, constant internet access.
+It is amazing just how reliant I am upon having good, constant internet access.
 Anyway, because I did not blog for a couple of days, I started to feel guilty!
 Can you believe it?
-Yes indeed, I started to feel guilty about not being able to contribute to the members area for a few days and it really began to feel like a physical sensation…
+Yes indeed, I started to feel guilty about not being able to contribute to the members’ area for a few days and it really began to feel like a physical sensation…

 It is like when I go for a few days without running… I start feeling guilty!

 What is going on with me, I thought!?

 Many of my clients come to see me because they cannot let go of guilt and it really is what I would describe as a destructive emotion…

 Guilt is described by many schools of thought as a pervasive, destructive feeling of having to meet a high expectation or standard.
 What’s more, guilt is a mechanism that when running riot, controls a person’s behaviour!
 It starts to dictate things!
 It comes from the conscience, which defines the difference between right and wrong.
 I know I mention it fairly often, but I was raised on the Sci-Fi comedy TV series Red Dwarf and the ship’s droid (named Kryten) in the series, has his guilt chip removed for one episode and he behaved in hilarious ways when he was totally guilt-free!